Samanvith20/Users-Lists-App-/README.md

 git clone https://github.com/your-username/users-list-app.git
-# Usage
+Usage

-## Searching for Users
+Searching for Users
 To search for a user, use the search bar located at the top of the user list.

-1. Start typing the user's name or any other search criteria.
+Start typing the user's name or any other search criteria.
-2. As you type, the list of users will dynamically update to display only the users that match your search query.
+As you type, the list of users will dynamically update to display only the users that match your search query.

-## Deleting Users
+Deleting Users
+To delete a user from the list, locate the user you want to delete.

+Click the "Delete" button next to the user's information.
+A confirmation dialog will appear.
+Confirm the deletion by clicking "Yes," or cancel by clicking "No."

 To delete a user from the list, locate the user you want to delete.